1. Executive Summary

 4.2 For the most part, the Personal Data Processed by the SBCI comprises personal information and financial information relating to a borrower’s business, which it has provided to its lenders (our on-lenders).
 The bank and non-bank on-lenders, through which we provide funding to borrowers, collect your Personal Data and Process it.
 We act as Data Controller in relation to that Personal Data.

-4.3 In some instances, we may collect such Personal Data directly from you and we may also obtain it indirectly from other sources, including from on-lenders who are participating in the relevant scheme.
+4.3 In some instances, we may collect such Personal Data directly from you, including through the SBCI Customer Hub on the SBCI website, and we may also obtain it indirectly from other sources, including from on-lenders who are participating in the relevant scheme.
 The SBCI will act as a Data Controller in relation to the Personal Data you provide directly to us.

 5. The SBCI as a Data Processor